Updated Free National EB-5 TEA Map Now Available with CY 2018 Employment Data

 With a 2018 national unemployment rate of 3.9%, a high unemployment area is now a region with an unemployment rate of at least 5.85%.

-A designated state agency in each U.S. state certifies whether a project is located in a TEA.
-In many states, multiple contiguous census tracts can be combined, and if the unemployment rate of the combined region exceeds the high unemployment threshold, the area will be designated as a TEA.
+Contiguous census tracts can be combined if the new commercial enterprise will operate in these tracts and if the tracts are adjacent to tracts in which the business will operate.
+If the unemployment rate of the combined region exceeds the high unemployment threshold, the area will be designated as a TEA.

 Rural areas also qualify as TEAs.
 To qualify as a rural TEA, the area must be both outside of a metropolitan statistical area (MSA) and outside of a city or town with a population of 20,000 or more.
 Designating a rural area as a TEA does not require an official TEA designation letter, but applicants must submit third-party documentation with their I-526 petitions that demonstrates that the area qualifies as a rural TEA.